marcodeanda/sisyphus/README.md

 # Sisyphus
-⛰️ Sisyphus: An interactive animation made using HTML and CSS
+⛰️ Sisyphus: An interactive animation made using HTML, JS, and CSS

 Coypright 2020 Marco De Anda